Cultural consensus theory

-Cultural consensus theory is an approach to information pooling (aggregation, data fusion) which supports a framework for the measurement and evaluation of beliefs as cultural; shared to some extent by a group of individuals.
-Cultural consensus models guide the aggregation of responses from individuals to estimate (1) the culturally appropriate answers to a series of related questions (when the answers are unknown) and (2) individual competence (cultural competence) in answering those questions.
-The theory is applicable when there is sufficient agreement across people to assume that a single set of answers exists.
-The agreement between pairs of individuals is used to estimate individual cultural competence.
-Answers are estimated by weighting responses of individuals by their competence and then combining responses.
+Cultural consensus theory is an approach to information pooling or aggregation which supports a framework for the measurement and evaluation of beliefs as cultural; shared to some extent by a group of individuals.
+The initial or "formal" cultural consensus model is a mathematical model that proceeds from assumptions and axioms to derive parameters to represent shared knowledge (answers to questions) and individual knowledge concerning those answers (cultural competence).
+Cultural consensus models optimally aggregate of responses from individuals to a series of related questions to estimate (1) the culturally appropriate answers to the questions (when the answers are unknown) and (2) individual competence (cultural knowledge) in answering those questions.
+The theory is applicable when there is sufficient agreement across respondents to estimate answers.
+The agreement between pairs of individuals is used to estimate whether a single, shared set of answers or beliefs is present and to estimate individual cultural competence.
+Answers are estimated by weighting responses of individuals by their competence prior to aggregating responses.
+An advantage of cultural consensus models over other aggregation methods is that weighting responses by individual competence prior to aggregation improves the efficiency and accuracy of the aggregation and allows for estimation of cultural beliefs from small samples.
+Cultural consensus theory refers to a family of models all based on the agreement between respondents and a "weighted" aggregate of their responses, but which may differ in the types of response data they accommodate and the parameters that are estimated.